Snallygaster: 20th century

-21st century
+In popular culture

+The snallygaster appears as a boss fight in Blair Witch Volume II: The Legend of Coffin Rock, which takes place in 1886.

-In 2008, author Patrick Boyton published a history of the snallygaster, titled Snallygaster: the Lost Legend of Frederick County.
+In 2008, author Patrick Boyton published a history of the snallygaster, entitled Snallygaster: the Lost Legend of Frederick County.

-In 2011, an annual beer festival (a "beastly beer jamboree") called "Snallygaster" started in Washington, DC.
+In 2011 an annual beer festival (a "beastly beer jamboree") called "Snallygaster" started in Washington, DC.

+The snallygaster is mentioned in Season 2 of "Mountain Monsters."

 The 2017 edition of J. K. Rowling's Fantastic Beasts and Where to Find Them incorporated the Snallygaster into her Harry Potter universe.
 It is described as a part-bird, part-reptile relative of the Occamy, with serrated steel fangs, a bulletproof hide, and a natural sense of curiosity.

-The Snallygaster appears in the 2018 Bethesda game Fallout 76.
+A creature called a snallygaster appears in the 2018 Bethesda game Fallout 76.
+It bears little resemblance to the creature of legend and is described in the game as a failed genetic experiment.

 The Snallygaster is a Blended Whiskey produced by Dragon Distillery of Frederick, MD and released in 2018.

 South Mountain Creamery, a dairy farm located in Frederick County, Maryland, produces an ice cream flavor named Snallygaster.
 It consists of peanut butter flavored ice cream with caramel swirl, peanut butter cups, and pretzels.

-A Snallygaster hunt features prominently in season 5, episode 4 of the Hallmark Channel show Chesapeake Shores.
+Snallygaster's Cafe and Wine Bar is a popular restaurant in historic Harpers Ferry, WV.

+The Snallygaster is mentioned in episode 4, season 5 of series "Chesapeake Shores", where Snally Hunters gather for an annual day of search of the fantastic animal.

-In 2021, Sarah Cooper, a cryptozoologist in Maryland, opened The American Snallygaster Museum in Libertytown, MD.
+In 2021 Sarah Cooper, a cryptozoologist in Maryland, opened The American Snallygaster Museum in Libertytown, MD.

+A snallygaster appears in the 2025 novel Brambles and Bellflowers by Lyla Oweds, where it is described as a large green dragon-like creature with comically small wings, one large eye, and a duck's bill.